This set of Computer Networks Questions and Answers for Entrance exams focuses on “Intrusion Detection Systems”.

 d) Inspection of configuration files to detect inadvisable settings

-Explanation: Second component of mechanisms are set in place to reenact known methods of attack and to record system responses.
+Explanation: Secondary components of mechanism are set in place to reenact known methods of attack and to record system responses.
 In passive components, the system I designed just to record the system’s responses in case of an intrusion.

 7. When discussing IDS/IPS, what is a signature?